 "With charity and love, may you be kind, in all you say and do and find."

 The first series story arc AND the second story arc of the many-headed Hydra that is The Destiny of Dragons, are complete!
-All six are published to the various Amazon sites AND are now formatted for Smashwords and its affiliates!
+All six are published to the various Amazon sites, as well as book 7.
+We are currently in the process of removing books from Smashwords and its affiliates, in order to become exclusive with Amazon (KDP)

 DESTINY OF DRAGONS GOODREADS REVIEWS SO FAR